Barbershop Harmony

 Why Barbershop?

-"Hey, Kaptain Karl," you ask, "you're a hip and happening kind of guy, right?
+Not Your Father's Quartet "Hey, Kaptain Karl," you ask, "you're a hip and happening kind of guy, right?
 Why would you want to put on the straw hat and the striped vest and sing your Grandpa's songs?"
-This question alone shows that a) you are woefully uninformed; and b) you don't know me as well as you think.
+This question shows that a) you are woefully underinformed; and b) you have an unusual definition of "hip."

-First off, barbershop singing has come a long way from the days of the straw hat and vest.
-In fact, that was never much more than a caricature.
-Singing barberhsop well takes a good ear and confident voice, and at the same time will help a singer develop a good ear and a confident voice.
+The straw hat and vest was never much more than a caricature.
+Thank you Meredith Wilson.
+Singing barbershop well takes a good ear and confident voice.
+At the same time it helps a singer develop a good ear and a confident voice.
 Second, I've been singing barbershop since before I could tell you which end of a guitar was up.

 So, why Barbershop?
 The short answer is: I like it.
 The long answer follows.

-That's a lot of jargon, but it's a large part of what sets the Barbershp style apart.
-In the late 19th and early 20th centuries, popular music was built on a more complex harmonic structure that is usual today.
-The upshot is that by their nature, those songs lend them well to certain vocal harmonies.
-For instance, it is one of the few styles where a harmony consistantly appears above the melody.
+That's a lot of jargon, but it's a large part of what sets the Barbershop style apart.
+In the late 19th and early 20th centuries, popular music was built on a harmonic structure more complex than is usual today.
+By their nature, that structure lends itself well to certain vocal harmonies.
+For instance, it is one of the few styles where a harmony consistently appears above the melody.

 The hallmark of the Barbershop style is the 'expanded sound.'
 It's also been called the 'ring,' or the 'buzz.'
-Whatever you call it, when the four parts sing together in a certain way, the voices interact to produce 'overtones' - a sort of phantom note hovering above the rest.
+Whatever you call it, when the four voices sing together just right, the parts interact to produce 'overtones' - a sort of phantom note hovering above the rest.
 Watching someone unfamiliar with barbershop hear this for the first time is a treat.
 Their eyes widen, they cock their head to listen, they grin.

-I began singing barbershop at the tender age of 12.
-Perhaps that is what makes those ringing chords open up a little door in my soul and lets me taste the mystery of some other place.
+I began singing barbershop at the tender age of twelve.
+Perhaps that lets those ringing chords open up a little door in my soul and lets me visit the mystery of some other place time.

 All content © Kaptain Karl